GetODK/xforms-spec/_sections/120-entities.md

 When a consumer of this specification applies an entity `update`, it:
 - MUST treat a `__version` value other than a positive integer, including a missing value, as 0
 - MUST increment the `__version` of its local entity representation by 1 when an update is successfully applied

+*Added in spec version 2024.1.0*

+The `entity` element for an offline-capable update additionally:
+- MUST have a `branchId` attribute which is populated with a [RFC 4122 version 4 UUID](https://www.rfc-editor.org/rfc/rfc4122) generated by clients with an offline Entity representation.
+  - Clients that do have an offline Entity representation MUST keep the same `branchId` for a given Entity for an entire offline update sequence.
+They MUST generate a new `branchId` for a new update sequence after receiving a server update.
+  - When a `branchId` attribute is present in a submission, servers SHOULD attempt to process submissions with that same attribute in the correct order
+- MUST have a `trunkVersion` representing the latest version received from the server.
+  - Clients that do have an offline Entity representation MUST use the server-provided `__version` as the `trunkVersion` for an entire offline update sequence after receiving a server update.

 ### Identifying entity properties